 "The Rebels picked up a lot of cure.
 I don't know when or where, but it was recent and was really very quiet.
 Rogue Squadron was involved, though, I know that much.
 I've been selling some of your cure to people who do business with people who work for people in the Provisional Council, see.
-They've been buying to be able to keep themselves and their supporters healthy--no matter the plague doesn't seem to affect them."
+They've been buying to be able to keep themselves and their supporters healthy-no matter the plague doesn't seem to affect them."

 Loor smiled within the dark sanctum of his hood.
 The New Republic government had put into place programs that were designed to be fair to the victims of the Krytos virus.
 The scarcity of bacta meant virtually all of the public supply went to individuals who were infected, with the goal being to save their lives.
 By curing them, public health officials could limit the spread of the disease.
 Others, mostly those from uninfected populations, argued that a prophylactic use of bacta to prevent the spread to new populations would be best.
-Public health officials argued that there was no proof pre-exposure bacta therapy could prevent someone from becoming infected with the virus, but that did nothing to stem the desire to get bacta and use it as preventative medicine.
+Public health officials argued that there was no proof pre-exposure bacta therapy could prevent someone from be-coming infected with the virus, but that did nothing to stem the desire to get bacta and use it as preventative medicine.

 Nartlo swiped at spittle recking the corners of his mouth.
 "Seems there's going to be enough now so the provos think they won't need their own supply."

-Loor frowned.
-"Impossible.
-It would take a decade of bacta cartel production to satisfy the demand here."
-"Could be, sir, could be, but right now the word is out that the New Republic's government has things under control."
+"Could be, sir, could be, but right now the word is out that the New Republic's government has things under con-trol."

 "It's a lie, of course, but a good one."
 Loor slowly sank down onto his haunches, letting his cloak pool around him.
 "You believe this bacta supply exists?"